 It can be done through one to one or group sessions, online or by telephone, and even with self-help books.
 But the most effective method is thought to be with professional guidance.

-A doctors might prescribe sleeping pills if your insomnia is bad enough and other treatments haven’t helped.
+A doctor might prescribe sleeping pills if your insomnia is bad enough and other treatments haven’t helped.
 However, as the NHS recommends, they are only likely to prescribe them “for a few days, or weeks at the most”.

 There are many different types of prescription and over the counter sleep aids.
 Both types can cause side effects, especially if used for too long.